cornelltech/psysocial2015/README.md

 This course will cover the cognitive, behavioral and social science background that is paramount to understanding the connective media landscape.

+### Key Threads

+- **Individual** - Cognitive and behavioral science approaches to attention, perception, reasoning and decision-making.
+- **Social** - Social-psychological approaches to motivation, language and identity.
+- **Social Systems** - Behavioral and sociological approaches to social systems including groups, social ties, and social networks.

 ## Class Objectives

 This course, the core course in the Connective Media Human and Social track, explores the behavioral foundations of communication technology and the information sciences.
 The course focuses on the theories from the behavioral sciences that play a role in understanding people’s use of, access to and interactions with information and communication technologies.
 The course will examine multiple levels of analysis – individual, social, and collectives – and present multiple disciplinary perspectives.
 The course has three primary goals: